slcorp/RTView-Flogo/README.md

 stop_server           (or ./stop_server.sh in Linux)
 ```

-NOTE: For convenience,and for production deployments, the RTView DataServer is available on the Google Cloud Marketplace.
+NOTE: For convenience, or for production deployments, the RTView DataServer is also available on the Google Cloud Marketplace.
 Simply go to the URL below in your browser:
 ```
     https://cloud.google.com/marketplace/
 ```